hashicorp/packer-plugin-scaffolding/example/README.md

 ## The Example Folder

-This folder must contain a fully working example for the plugin.
+This folder must contain a fully working example of the plugin usage.
 The example must define the `required_plugins` block.
 A pre-defined GitHub Action will run `packer init` and `packer build` against it and test your plugin with the latest version available of Packer.